II. History: Reaction

 - Consider cephalosporin Desensitization

-V. Complications
+VI.
+Complications

-- Documented Penicillin Allergy is associated with adverse events due to alternative antibiotic use
+- Documented Penicillin Allergy is associated with adverse events due to alternative Antibiotic use

 - Confirm allergy and document actual Penicillin reaction